8 best short-term investments in January 2022

 Here are a few of the best short-term investments to consider that still offer you some return.

-A savings account at a bank or credit union is a good alternative to holding cash in a checking account, which typically pays very little interest on your deposit.
+A high-yield savings account at a bank or credit union is a good alternative to holding cash in a checking account, which typically pays very little interest on your deposit.
 The bank will pay interest in a savings account on a regular basis.

 Risk: Savings accounts are insured by the Federal Deposit Insurance Corporation (FDIC) at banks and by the National Credit Union Administration (NCUA) at credit unions, so you won’t lose money.
 There’s not really a risk to these accounts in the short term, though investors who hold their money over longer periods may have trouble keeping up with inflation.

 Liquidity: Savings accounts are highly liquid, and you can add money to the account.
 Savings accounts typically only allow for up to six fee-free withdrawals or transfers per statement cycle, however.
 (The Federal Reserve has allowed banks to waive this requirement as part of its emergency interventions in the market.)
 Of course, you’ll want to watch out for banks that charge fees for maintaining the account or accessing ATMs, so you can minimize those.

 Corporate bonds are bonds issued by major corporations to fund their investments.
 They are typically considered safe and pay interest at regular intervals, perhaps quarterly or twice a year.

 Bond funds are collections of these corporate bonds from many different companies, usually across many industries and company sizes.
 This diversification means that a poorly-performing bond won’t hurt the overall return very much.
 The bond fund will pay interest on a regular basis, typically monthly.

 Risk: A short-term corporate bond fund is not insured by the government, so it can lose money.
 However, bonds tend to be quite safe, especially if you’re buying a broadly diversified collection of them.
 In addition, a short-term fund provides the least amount of risk exposure to changing interest rates, so rising or falling rates won’t affect the price of the fund too much.